About participating in clinical research

 There are clinical trials directed solely at healthy people or studies for people with specific diagnoses, and sometimes people are needed from both groups.

-All clinical trials are carried out in accordance with strict rules and are carried out in compliance with a trials plan, reviewed and approved by the authorities and ethical review boards.
+All clinical trials are carried out in accordance with strict rules and are carried out in compliance with a trials plan, reviewed and approved by the relevant authorities

 How is a clinical trial done?